-Did you know I celebrated five years of blogging last month?
+Did you know I celebrated five years of blogging in November of 2019?

 Half a decade of contributing to the blogging community with over 1,000 published posts.